jonpontet/hide-admin-notices/README.txt

 = There is a feature I want! =

 Great!
-Please put a message in the [Support Forum](https://wordpress.org/support/plugin/hide-admin-notices/).
+Please write a message in the [WordPress Support Forum](https://wordpress.org/support/plugin/hide-admin-notices/).

 == Screenshots ==